Hydrogen-Client/HydrogenClient/README.md

 # HydrogenClient
 The client itself.
-Built off of other common hacked clients.
+Built off of other common utility clients.